dstnbrkr/componentkit/_docs/state.md

 - Continue Reading state is completely hidden from parent components and controllers.
 They don't need to know about it or manage it.
 - State changes can be coalesced or arbitrarily delayed for performance reasons.
 We can easily compute the updated component off the main thread when possible/desired.

-# But this violates MVC!

-Some might argue this violates MVC.
-A view knows about state and knows how to respond to a user action!

-This is not entirely true.
-The component does not know how to update its actual associated view; updating a view piecemeal is not allowed.
-The component *does* know how to inform its parent controller that a change has occurred via `CKComponentScope`.

-If the parent controller were not monitoring the state object for updates, then the Continue Reading link would do nothing.

-*State is just a generalized way of hiding implementation details from top-level controllers.* Controllers still manage the flow of re-rendering a view.